Chick-fil-A: Hapeville Dwarf House

 Truett Cathy opened his first restaurant in 1946, The Dwarf Grill – later renamed the Dwarf House – in Hapeville, Georgia, and developed the pressure-cooked chicken breast sandwich there.
 At the original Chick-fil-A Dwarf Grill, there is also an extra small-sized front door in addition to the full-size entrances.

-The original Dwarf House in Hapeville, Georgia, is open 24 hours a day, six days a week, except on Sundays, Thanksgiving, and Christmas.
-The store closes at 10:00 p.m.. on Saturday nights and the day before Thanksgiving and Christmas and reopens at 6 p.m. on Monday mornings and the day after Thanksgiving and Christmas.
+The original Dwarf House in Hapeville, Georgia.
 It has a larger dine-in menu than the other Dwarf House locations, and an animated seven-dwarf display is at the back of the restaurant.
-It was across the street from the former Ford Motor Company factory called Atlanta Assembly.

 Dwarf House

 Opened in 1986, Truett's original, full-service restaurants offer a substantial menu and provide customers with table service, walk-up counter service, or a drive-thru window.
-There are five of the original eleven Chick-fil-A Dwarf House restaurants still operating in the metro Atlanta area, including Duluth, Riverdale, Jonesboro, Forest Park and Fayetteville.
+There are five of the original eleven Chick-fil-A Dwarf House restaurants still operating in the metro Atlanta area, including Riverdale, Jonesboro, Forest Park and Fayetteville.

 Truett's Grill

 In 1996, the first Truett's Grill was opened in Morrow, Georgia.
 The second location opened in 2003 in McDonough, Georgia, and a third location opened in 2006 in Griffin, Georgia.
 Similar to the Chick-fil-A Dwarf Houses, these independently owned restaurants offer traditional, sit-down dining and expanded menu selections in a diner-themed restaurant.
 In 2017, Chick-fil-A demolished several Dwarf House locations to replace them with Truett's Grill locations.